KasperLolsen/Karina_Fitness_Page_2.0/README.md

-# Pernille Fitness Landing Page
+# Karina Fitness Landing Page

 A modern, responsive landing page for a fitness coach built with React and Tailwind CSS.